jdeschamps/EMU-guide/uiproperty.md

-In the configuration wizard, a MultiStateUIProperty automatically generates as many additional lines as states to allow the user to set their values.
+In the configuration wizard, a MultiStateUIProperty automatically generates as many additional lines as there are states to allow the user to set their values.

 **example**: the different filters of a filterwheel.